DenisGorbachev/coda-api/doc/dev/error-handling.md

     }
 }

-pub fn eprintln_error(error: &(dyn Error + 'static)) {
+/// Writes an error trace to stderr and, if possible, includes a path to the full error report. pub fn eprintln_error(error: &(dyn Error + 'static)) {
     let mut stderr = stderr().lock();
     let result = writeln_error_to_writer_and_file(error, &mut stderr);